nullet/cucumber-watir/README.md

-This code works, but obviously you'll need to substitute valid credentials for it to do so.
+This code works, but you'll need to substitute valid credentials for it to do so (for simplicity's sake, I decided not to use a config file).

 Not counting some struggles I had with installation, the original challenge took me about 45-50 minutes to complete.
 After figuring out syntax,